AdaCore Security Policy

 Secure Supply Chain

 Our builds are performed on ephemeral machines that have no inbound access.
 Not even the IT administrators can connect to a production instance.
-Outbound traffic is also strongly restricted, and we ensure machines only have access to internal APIs they need, e.g., to access our internal package registries or version control repositories.
+Outbound traffic is also strongly restricted, and we ensure machines only have access to the internal APIs they need, e.g., to access our internal package registries or version control repositories.

 We employ anti-virus software to protect our software production pipeline.
 Each third-party package is first checked with VirusTotal internal submission.
 We scan all binaries pushed to our artifact store with Windows Defender and ClamAV.